saglamh35/UniStudyRAG/README.md

 ## 🔍 How It Works

 ### 1. Document Processing
-- PDFs are loaded and split into manageable chunks
+- PDFs are loaded and split into manageable chunks (600 chars with 150 overlap)
+- **Smart Caching:** MD5 hash check - if PDF was processed before, loads from cache instantly
 - Each page is converted to an image
-- Vision model analyzes images for diagrams, charts, and visual content
+- **Aggressive OCR:** Vision model extracts ALL text (headers, titles, university names, course codes)
+- **Two-Phase Analysis:** OCR extraction + Visual description for maximum detail
-- Text and visual analysis are combined into enriched documents
+- Text and visual analysis are combined into enriched documents with structured format

 ### 2. Vectorization
 - Documents are embedded using Nomic Embed Text
 - Embeddings are stored in ChromaDB for fast similarity search

 ### 3. Retrieval
-- MMR algorithm retrieves diverse, relevant chunks
+- MMR algorithm retrieves diverse, relevant chunks (k=8 for better context)
 - Reduces bias by selecting from different document sections
 - Ensures comprehensive context coverage
+- Prioritizes OCR-extracted content for accurate answers

 ### 4. Generation
-- Gemma 3 generates responses using retrieved context
+- Gemma 3 generates responses using retrieved context (4096 token window)
-- Chain-of-Thought prompting ensures accurate, multilingual answers
+- Elite Chain-of-Thought prompting ensures direct, accurate, multilingual answers
+- System prompt prioritizes OCR blocks for document understanding
 - Streaming interface provides real-time feedback

 ---